Consumer Products

 Consumer product safety

-As of April 4, 2025, the company has received no reports of incidents in Canada, and no reports of injuries.
-In the United States, the company has received no reports of incidents and no reports of injury.
+As of April 18, 2025, the company has received no reports of incidents or injuries in Canada.
+In the United States, the company has received 16 reports of the chair legs detaching and 9 reports of minor injuries.

 Consumer product safety